About

 Scout

 Scout is a platform designed to take the stress out of planning and organizing an outdoor activity.
+Users can plan, organize, and coordinate activities in one ecosystem.

 View PrototypeView Prototype